andreasgoodstein/battleofdragons/readme.md

 POST `startBattle` - locks in dragon selection and starts battle

+// TODO: Not finished
 POST `cancelBattle` - discard battle session and unlock dragon selection

+// TODO: Not finished
 POST `fightRound` - calculate and subtract health from each dragon

 ### bonus endpoints

+// TODO: Not finished
 GET `getBattleHistory` - returns list of completed battles

+// TODO: Not finished
 GET `predictBattle` - calculates and returns battle outcome probability

 ## tech choices